gilltan97/Spellchecker/README.md

 # Spellchecker
-Deterministic spellchecker that flags the misspelled words in a text file.
-Checks the validity of the words from a dictionary passed in as second argument to the program.
+Deterministic spellchecker that flags the misspelled words in a text file by checking the validity of the words from a dictionary passed in as second argument to the program.

 ##Usage
 ```